Clark Air Base

-Clark Air Base is a Philippine Air Force base on Luzon Island in the Philippines, located 3 mi west of Angeles City, about 40 mi northwest of Metro Manila.
-Clark Air Base was previously a United States military facility, operated by the U.S. Air Force under the aegis of Pacific Air Forces (PACAF) and their predecessor organizations from 1903 to 1991.
+Clark Air Base is a Philippine Air Force base in Luzon, located 3 mi west of Angeles City, and about 40 mi northwest of Metro Manila.
+It was previously operated by the U.S. Air Force and, before that, the U.S. Army, from 1903 to 1991.
 The base covered 14.3 sqmi with a military reservation extending north that covered another 230 sqmi.